-The PAC is chaired by the Deputy Director, Agriculture and Rural Development Division, which is responsible for overall policy and management of the scheme.

-It also includes representatives from other parts of the Scottish Government, including the Rural Payments and Inspections Division and other bodies such as Scottish Natural Heritage, among others.
+The PAC is chaired by the Head of Agricultural Development, which is responsible for overall policy and management of the scheme, whilst the Deputy Head of Agriculture Policy Division is the Senior Reporting Officer.
+It also includes representatives from other parts of the Scottish Government, including the Rural Payments and Inspections Division and other bodies such as NatureScot, among others.
 Where appropriate, additional expertise or knowledge is sought from other areas of Government and related bodies on a case-by-case basis.
-The Scottish Government's Rural Business Development Branch provides the Secretariat.
+The Scottish Government's Agricultural Development Branch provides the Secretariat.